-- 1. Land leveling should be done at 50% subsidy, because formers are not economically capable to bear the rate of land leveling. - 2.
-Engineering measures with other measures be under taken. - 3.
+- 1. Land leveling should be done at 50% subsidy, because farmers are not economically capable to bear the rate of land leveling. - 2.
+Engineering measures like Percolation Embankments and other related measures are to be under taken. - 3.
 Agronomic measures like Dry farming, strip& Mixed cropping with other soil conservation measures like agro forestry and rainfed horticulture are recommended. - 4.
 Green manuring should be promoted for increase physical and chemical properties of soil. - 5.
-Strengthening of old abandoned water courses. - 6.
+Masonry structure (outlet) should be constructed with field bandhs and percolation embankments for rills control and insitu moisture conservation. - 6.
+Strengthening of old abandoned water courses. - 7.
 Provide water storage tanks for storage of excess water for using supplementary irrigation during lean period.